Royal Ordnance Factories F.C.: History

 In 1893, the former workers' team at the Royal Arsenal in Woolwich, Woolwich Arsenal FC, was by now a professional side and had joined the Football League.
 The workers at the Royal Arsenal, some of whom still played as amateurs for Woolwich Arsenal, proposed a new workers' team to fill the void, and so the same year founded Royal Ordnance Factories FC.
-Five amateurs from Woolwich Arsenal defected to the new side: Peter Connolly, William George, Jack McBean, Jimmy Meggs and McKenzie; two more, Bobby Buist and William Stewart joined them later.
+Five amateurs from Woolwich Arsenal defected to the new side: Peter Connolly, William George, Jack McBean, Jimmy Meggs and J. McKenzie; two more, Bobby Buist and William Stewart joined them later.
 Additionally, one of Arsenal's founders, David Danskin was also associated with the side as an official and referee.

 They opted to play in an all-blue kit, and at first played their home matches at the Invicta Ground in Plumstead, Royal Arsenal's old ground.
 In their first season (1893–94), the club entered the FA Amateur Cup, beating New Brompton before being knocked out 3–2 by Reading.
 The rest of their first season consisted of friendlies.
 That changed in 1894–95 when they became founder members of the Southern League.
 They finished seventh of nine in their first season, and had to play a test match in order to retain their divisional status.
 They played Old St Stephen's, winning 3–1.

 That same year, Royal Ordnance Factories challenged their former colleagues Woolwich Arsenal in a local derby, on 25 April 1895; by now the side had moved to a new ground in Maze Hill near Greenwich.
 Ordnance won the match 1–0, which was halted 15 minutes before time owing to bad light.
 Later that year, on 7 September, Royal Ordnance Factories were the first to team to ever play Thames Ironworks FC (who would later become West Ham United) at Thames Ironworks' Hermit Road ground; the game ended 1–1.

 At the end of the 1895–96 season they had finished ninth out of ten in the Southern League and again had to play a test match, this time losing to Sheppey United 4–2.
 Despite this they managed to retain their league status.
 In the FA Cup during those two seasons they went out both times to Millwall Athletic in the 4th qualifying round.